mvolkmann/blog/src/swift/SwiftUI.md

 It is an alternative to its predecessor
 {% aTargetBlank "https://developer.apple.com/documentation/uikit", "UIKit" %}.

-While much code can be reused between apps that target different platforms, SwiftUI is not intended to be used for creating single apps that run on multiple platforms.
-Some features of SwiftUI are only available on specific platforms.

-To use SwiftUI in a source file, add `import SwiftUI` at the top of the file.
-Most example code here assumes this is done and does not include it.

 By comparison SwiftUI ...

 - is declarative in nature than imperative